Aliases for ADRB1 Gene

 External Ids for ADRB1 Gene

 The adrenergic receptors (subtypes alpha 1, alpha 2, beta 1, and beta 2) are a prototypic family of guanine nucleotide binding regulatory protein-coupled receptors that mediate the physiological effects of the hormone epinephrine and the neurotransmitter norepinephrine.
-Specific polymorphisms in this gene have been shown to affect the resting heart rate and can be involved in heart failure. [provided by RefSeq, Jul 2008]
+Beta-1 adrenoceptors are predominately located in the heart.
+Specific polymorphisms in this gene have been shown to affect the resting heart rate and can be involved in heart failure. [provided by RefSeq, Sep 2019]

 GeneCards Summary for ADRB1 Gene

 ADRB1 (Adrenoceptor Beta 1) is a Protein Coding gene.
-Diseases associated with ADRB1 include aortic coarctation and chagas disease.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include protein heterodimerization activity and drug binding.
-An important paralog of this gene is TAAR9.
+Diseases associated with ADRB1 include Resting Heart Rate, Variation In and Short Sleep, Familial Natural, 2.
+Among its related pathways are G-Beta Gamma Signaling and Melatonin metabolism and effects.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and PDZ domain binding.
+An important paralog of this gene is ADRB2.

 The adrenergic beta1 receptor (beta1-adrenoceptor) is a member of the adrenergic receptor group of G-protein-coupled receptors that also includes alpha1A, alpha1B, alpha1D, alpha2A, alpha2B, alpha2C, beta2 and beta3.
-They are located primarily in the CNS, heart, coronary artery, kidney and muscle and are involved in cardiac stimulation, coronary vasodilation and relaxation of the colon and esophagus.
-The human adrenergic beta1 receptor gene has been localized to chromosome 10 (10q24-q26).
+They are located primarily in the CNS, heart, coronary artery, kidney and muscle.